 According to the Industrial Land Use Analysis from the Baltimore Development Corporation (January 2004), the current requirements of industrial users no longer fit into the strictly industrial models in our present Zoning Code.
 Today's industrial users have a mix of office and other supporting uses that are not traditionally industrial in nature, but are necessary to include within the same buildings.
 Likewise, the forms of the structures that are desired for modern industrial applications are very different from the older stock of buildings that exist in our older industrial areas within Baltimore.
 This new model of mixed-use district will include design guidelines that will encourage an industrial park feel within the district, while providing the mix of industrial with supporting commercial uses that are needed.
-One of the fundamental purposes for our existing industrial districts is to protect the industrial uses by intrusion from other uses.
-The commercial uses allowed in this mixed-use district will have to be carefully controlled so as not to allow them to overrun the industrial uses that are not able to afford the same property prices, else they will be outcompeted and will moot the mixed-use district.
+One of the fundamental purposes for our existing industrial districts is to protect the industrial uses from intrusion from other uses.
+The commercial uses allowed in this mixed-use district will have to be carefully controlled so as not to allow them to overrun the industrial uses that are not able to afford the same property prices, else they will be out-competed and will moot the mixed-use district.viewed to ensure that they encourage the development of commercial nodes that meet the needs of our business and residential users.
+The updating of these districts will include a review of density, FAR, parking and design standards.